RexActor/RexActor/README.md

 - 👋 Hi, I’m @RexActor
-- 👀 I’m interested in C# programming language.
+- 👀 Programming is my hobby
-- 🌱 I’m currently learning and developing my C# skills
+- 🌱 I’m currently learning and developing my C# skills alongside with Phyton
-- 💞️ I’m looking to collaborate on any projects
+- 💞️ I’m looking to collaborate on any projects which ones could and will improve my skills in any aspect
 - 📫 How to reach me?
 I'm here and everywhere...

 <!---